tuannq1606/rubick/README.md

     http://localhost:3000

-To start Hanami built-in web sever WEBrick, you may use the `bundle exec hanami server -b 0.0.0.0` command or alias `hs`.
+To start Hanami built-in web sever WEBrick, you may use the `bundle exec hanami server --host=0.0.0.0` command or alias `hs`.
 Once you have started the Hanami built-in web server, you can access the site via your web browser:

     http://localhost:2300